 Influencing Generations Through Our Choices

-For the last 13 years I have been engaged in researching our family’s genealogy with my now 95-year-old brother.
-It has been an informative and rewarding pursuit providing me an enriched perspective on life and one’s contribution to future generations.
+For the last 13 years, I have been engaged in researching our family’s genealogy with my now 95-year-old brother.
+It has been an informative and rewarding pursuit providing me with an enriched perspective on life and one’s contribution to future generations.

 When I was only 16 years old, my father died suddenly at age 66.
 I knew him as a quiet, honorable, and respected man.
 He indeed was a man of fine character, but we never “connected.”
 That relationship greatly influenced my intentions as a father.
 So I aspired to be like him—a man of integrity; but I also choose to be a father of intentional connectedness.
 I have four children and fourteen grandchildren.
 My relationship with each one is special, unique, and greatly treasured.
 I experience rewarding connectedness with each one.